ditlef9/python-nextjs-postgresql-devsecops-gcp/news/README.md

 ---

-## 🖥️ 15 Running the Finished News Backend and Frontend Locally
+## 🔒 15 Add CORS

 ---

-## ☁️ 16 Running the Finished News Backend and Frontend on Google Cloud Run
+## 🖥️ 16 Running the Finished News Backend and Frontend Locally

 ---

+## ☁️ 17 Running the Finished News Backend and Frontend on Google Cloud Run

+---

-## 📜 17 License
+## 📜 18 License

 This project is licensed under the